Oshae Brissett

-Oshae Jahve Brissett (born June 20, 1998) is a Canadian professional basketball player for the Indiana Pacers of the National Basketball Association (NBA).
-He played college basketball for the Syracuse Orange.
+Oshae Jahve Brissett (/oʊˈʃeɪ brɪˈsɛt/ oh-SHAY-_-brih-SET; born June 20, 1998) is a Canadian professional basketball player for Maccabi Tel Aviv of the Israeli Ligat HaAl and the EuroLeague.
+He played college basketball in Division I for the Syracuse Orange for two years before signing with the Toronto Raptors as an undrafted free agent in 2019 and the Indiana Pacers in 2021.
+Brissett joined the Boston Celtics in 2023, where he won his first NBA championship in 2024.

 Early life

-Brissett was born in Toronto to mother McKeitha McFarlane and father Bernard Brissett, who had separated around the time of his birth.
+Brissett was born in Toronto to McKeitha McFarlane and Bernard Brissett, who had separated around the time of his birth.
 He is of Jamaican descent.
 Brissett spent the first four years of his life living in the Jane and Finch neighbourhood before moving to Mississauga.
 After initially attending high school at St. Aloysius Gonzaga Secondary School in Mississauga, Brissett moved away from home to attend Findlay Prep in Henderson, Nevada in order to hone his skills against better competition and to improve his chances of recruitment by a major college.
 After Findlay Prep, Brissett returned to Canada and spent a year at the Athlete Institute in Mono, Ontario, where he excelled as team captain.

 College career

 Brissett committed to Syracuse after receiving offers from USC, Oregon, and Memphis.
 He entered the Orange starting lineup immediately, providing an interior presence alongside guards Tyus Battle and Frank Howard.
 Brissett averaged 14.9 points and 8.8 rebounds per game in his first collegiate season.

-Following Brissett's freshman season, there was speculation that he could test the waters in the 2018 NBA Draft.
+Following Brissett's freshman season, there was speculation that he could test the waters in the 2018 NBA draft.
 However, he announced his intention to return to Syracuse for his sophomore season on April 11, 2018.
 As a sophomore, Brissett averaged 12.4 points and 7.5 rebounds per game.
 After the season, he declared his eligibility for the NBA Draft and forfeited his remaining two years of collegiate eligibility.
 However, Brissett was not drafted.

 Professional career

 Toronto Raptors (2019–2020)

 On July 23, 2019, Brissett signed with the Toronto Raptors of the National Basketball Association.
-On October 21, Brissett’s contract was converted to a two-way contract.
+On October 21, Brissett's contract was converted to a two-way contract.
 Under the terms of the deal, he would split time between the Raptors and their NBA G League affiliate, the Raptors 905.
 He made his NBA debut on November 19 against the Miami Heat.
 On January 7, 2020, Brissett played his best game of the season, scoring a then-career high 12 points and grabbing six rebounds, one assist, and one steal in a 101–99 loss against the Portland Trail Blazers.
 In the G League, Brissett averaged 15.1 points and 6.6 rebounds per game.
 Following the season, the Raptors extended a qualifying offer to him, making him a restricted free agent.
 He later signed a partially guaranteed, two-year contract extension.
 Brissett was waived by the team at the end of training camp preceding the 2020–21 season.